Visit Masham Community Library

 Little Readers

 During school term you might find that our library is full of little readers.
-Children from Acorns Pre-School and local schools visit on Wednesdays over lunchtime, to take part in storytime.
-If your child is between 4 ad 10 years old, they can get involved in their very own Summer and Christmas Reading Challenge.
-Watch this space for dates for 2025.
+Children from Acorns Pre-School and the local schools visit on Wednesdays over lunchtime, to take part in Storytime.
+If your child is between 4 and 11 years old, they can get involved in their very own Summer and Christmas Reading Challenge.

 Throughout the year North Yorkshire Libraries promote special reading themes.
 These aim to get members involved with topical books and activities aligned to these.
-Here are the special themes we have planned already:
+Here are the special themes we have planned for 2026.:

 Local History